KQTx National Steering Committee

 John is a queer 2nd-generation Korean American cis man who lives in Berkeley, California.
 For nearly 30 years, John has been an activist, advocate, facilitator, and leader in communities and movements addressing LGBTQ rights, racial justice, immigrant organizing, and HIV/AIDS/community health.
 In the 1990s, he worked in HIV/AIDS prevention for youth through peer education, activism, and direct action with ACT UP/NY.
-He was a member of early Korean LGBTQ groups in New York in the 1990s and 2000s including Chingusai and Iban/Queer Koreans of New York.
+He was a member of Korean LGBTQ groups in New York in the 1990s and 2000s including Chingusai and Iban/Queer Koreans of New York.
 In 2004, he co-founded the Dari Project which published the first bilingual stories by Korean LGBTs and their families.

-He currently serves in leadership of KQTx National Network which began with the 2018 KQTcon national conference which took place in New York City.
+He currently serves in leadership of KQTx National Network which began with the 2018 KQTcon national conference in New York City.
 He has served on multiple Boards of Directors, including The Audre Lorde Project, CAAAV: Organizing Asian Communities, and Grassroots Institute for Fundraising Training (GIFT).
 Professionally John is a Human-Centered Designer at IDEO, a global design and innovation company, where he co-leads the Last Mile Money CoLab, an innovation program focused on promoting financial inclusion for low-income people in emerging markets.

 Samuel (he/him) is a 2nd gen Korean American gay cis man born and raised in Madison, WI.
 Sam has been cultivating new roots in Washington, D.C. for the past two years while working at the Human Rights Campaign.
 To him, love and community encompass labor rights, his used bike, and copious amounts of tea.